MadMikeyB/docs-1/docs/4.x/upgrade.md

 Users also come in two flavors as of Craft 4: those with credentials, and inactive users that do not.
 Whether a user has credentials is separate from their status in the system—their registration may be `pending` or the account may be temporarily `locked` because of failed logins, for example.

+While credentialed and inactive users don’t have any immediate impact on existing functionality, you’ll probably want to keep that in mind when you’re querying users.

 ## Plugins

 See [Updating Plugins for Craft 4](extend/updating-plugins.md).